filiperecharte/SpaceInvaders/docs/README.md

 ### The game objects should be visited by a visitor
 **Problem in context**</br>
 We need to add some elements to the arena or check if a shot colided with a game object.
-The problem is that we would need to have a bunch of if (... instance of ...) for each game object and if we add a game object, we would have to add a new if (... instance of ...) in every class which uses it.
+The problem is that we would need to have a bunch of if (... instanceof ...) for each game object and if we add a game object, we would have to add a new if (... instanceof ...) in every class which uses it.

 **The Pattern**</br>
-We find out that the Visitor Pattern can be very helpful in this situation because we get rid of all the if (... instance of ...) and we have a class Visitor, which have a visit() method for each game object with the visited object in the parameters.
+We find out that the **Visitor Pattern** can be very helpful in this situation because we get rid of all the if (... instanceof ...) and we have a class Visitor, which have a visit() method for each game object with the visited object in the parameters.
 The objects which are visited by a visitor implements the interface visited which has a accept() method, giving the visitor the visited object.

 **Imlementation**</br>
 The following figure shows how the pattern’s roles were mapped to the game classes.</br>